gitter-badger/tomorrow-night-eighties-variant-syntax/README.md

-# Tomorrow Night Eighties Atom Syntax Theme
+# Tomorrow Night Eighties Syntax Theme

 Atom syntax theme using the ever popular Tomorrow Night Eighties colors with a Dark and Light theme variant.